filecoin-project/filecoin-plus-large-datasets/README.md

 > XTiB
 ```

-This kicks off a proposal to the multisig Notary to grant the associated amount of DataCap to the <addr2> client address.
+This initiates a proposal to the multisig Notary to grant the associated amount of DataCap to the <addr2> client address.
 Other notaries will now see this in the Filecoin Plus Registry app where they can approve or decline the request.

 In order to approve the request in the [Fil+ Registry App](https://plus.fil.org/), Notaries need to sign in using the **Organization** option, specifying the multisig address for the LDN application in the _Multisig address) field. ![image](https://user-images.githubusercontent.com/2343218/128241146-75080e52-260b-4831-86be-b9a72ad7188f.png)

 **Note: if you are signing in to approve multiple LDN client requests, you'll have to sign out of the app and re-sign in (or close and re-open) with each approval to be signed, ensuring that you are signing in with the right multisig for that client in the organization field.**

-All notaries signing onto the multisig are encouraged to track the client's use of previous DataCap allocations using on-chain information, data available on chain browsers, or on Fil+ specific dashboards like https://filplus.d.interplanetary.one/ or https://filplus.info/.
+All notaries signing onto the LDN multisig are encouraged to track the client's use of previous DataCap allocations using on-chain information, data available on chain browsers, or on Fil+ specific dashboards like https://filplus.d.interplanetary.one/ or https://filplus.info/.

 ## Current status